Home Solar Panel Cost, Savings, and Incentives

 Benefits of Solar Panels

-3. Savings on your electric bill: Because your solar panels can generate much of your home's electricity, you could reduce your utility bills.
+- Savings on your electric bill: When your solar panels generate much of your home's electricity, you reduce your utility bills.

 Depending on the capacity of the installed battery and the electricity demand of the house, batteries can keep at least parts of a home powered up through an outage.
 In 2022, the average American utility customer experienced five and a half hours without power, according to the US Energy Information Administration.

-Another potential benefit is increased savings.
-In places with weakened net metering policies, battery storage can be a way to avoid even more utility electricity and increase your savings.
+In places with weaker net metering policies, battery storage can be a way to avoid even more utility electricity and increase your savings.
 After California shifted to NEM 3.0, a net billing policy with smaller credits for electricity sent to the grid, 60% of solar installations had batteries, up from 10% before the shift.

 Solar Panel Maintenance